WEF YGL list

 YGL Honourees 2022 (WEF press release)

-The list is open to corrections and additions should anyone spot an error, a duplicate, or have more information (contact us).
+The list is open to corrections and additions.
+If you spot an error, a duplicate, or have questions or more information, please contact us.
+Or if you want to help keeping it updated.

-If you find this list helpful, consider making a donation to our foundation.
+If you find this list helpful, please consider making a donation to our foundation as an appreciation of all the time and effort that has put into compiling it.